Viva Ned Flanders: Plot

 Homer takes a nervous Ned on a gambling trip to Las Vegas (having briefly forgotten that Mr. Burns' Casino had just been demolished).
 When they arrive, they see Captain Lance Murdock (from "Bart the Daredevil") doing one of his stunts, and Homer chooses to volunteer, and survives (although Murdock is again badly injured).
 Ned is shocked that he was captivated and more shocked that he kind of wanted to see Homer get blown to pieces during the stunt.
 They wander into a casino called "Nero's Palace" and begin to play roulette.
 Ned protests against games of chance because of Deuteronomy 7, but Homer ignores him and takes the reference as a lucky number.
 They lose everything but Homer is not bothered by this, to Ned's further amazement.
 They then go to the casino's bar, and Ned gives into temptation and gets drunk on white wine spritzers.

-Homer and Ned wake up the next morning in their hotel room married to two cocktail waitresses: Homer's new wife is named Amber, and Ned's new wife is Ginger; ironically these were also the two Nero's Palace waitresses who served them their drinks.
+Homer and Ned wake up the next morning in their hotel room married to the two Nero's Palace cocktail waitresses who served them their drinks: Homer's new wife is named Amber, and Ned's new wife is Ginger.
 Homer and Ned, realizing they were drunk and thus not of sound judgment to have such quick weddings while also being married, try to escape from the waitresses, going on a wild rampage through the casino until they are confronted by casino security, Gunter and Ernst (also from "$pringfield"), Drederick Tatum, and the Moody Blues.
 Homer and Ned attempt to escape in a car, but are beaten up in the process and are exiled from Las Vegas, with Amber and Ginger quickly leaving them for "real men" Gunter and Ernst (a pairing that the two men, and their skeptical tiger, don't look enthusiastic about).
 Homer and Ned head back to their real wives in Springfield by hitchhiking; whilst Homer tries to work out an alibi involving alien abduction, the pair are attacked by two hungry vultures.